DavidKowarsky/worlds-elsewhere.com/pages/about.md

 Our first production was a fundraising production, which peaked at over 350 simultaneous audience members during the stream, and has subsequently garnered over 7000 views on YouTube.
 We raised over $5000 for bail and mutual aid funds across the United States.

 Worlds Elsewhere is committed to producing at least one show per year with a charitable focus.

+Worlds Elsewhere’s legal startup costs and the bulk of its second year operations were funded by the generosity of contributors to our [Founding Backers](./founding-backers).